-Origin of TOGA
+Origin and Etymology of toga

-to cover — more at thatch
+Latin; akin to Latin tegere to cover — more at thatch

 First Known Use: 1600

-Seen & Heard
+Seen and Heard

 What made you want to look up toga?
 Please tell us where you read or heard it (including the quote, if possible).